viswanathtg/hyperledger-setup/README.md

 ## Important point before starting the installation

-1. Docker installation and configuration is not covered.
+1. Docker installation and configuration can be skipped if you have docker installed.
 2. User permissions and user accounts are not covered.
 3. Folder and file permissions are not covered.
 4. Ubuntu installation is not covered.